HCC Faculty

 Dr. Lisa Anthony

-Director of the LearnDialogue research group, whose research focuses on dialogue for teaching and learning.
-The LearnDialogue group builds computational models of dialogue and learning, and these models drive the adaptivity of intelligent systems.
-They also design, develop, and investigate learning environments for individuals and collaborative groups including tutorial dialogue, intelligent tutoring, virtual agents for learning, and game-based learning.
-Additionally, the LearnDialogue group aims to transform the way that young learners experience computer science, and engages in evidence-based multidisciplinary research and computer science curriculum development.
-For more info: http://learndialogue.org
+Dr. Kristy Elizabeth Boyer is the Director of the LearnDialogue Research Group at the University of Florida.
+Her research focuses on dialogue for teaching and learning, with an emphasis on building computational models of dialogue and learning that drive the adaptivity of intelligent systems.
+The LearnDialogue group designs, develops, and investigates innovative learning environments for individuals and collaborative groups, including tutorial dialogue, intelligent tutoring, virtual agents for learning, and game-based learning.
+In addition, the group aims to transform how young learners experience computer science by engaging in evidence-based, multidisciplinary research and computer science curriculum development.

 Dr. Sharon Lynn Chu